kevinbenach/github-issues-viewer/README.md

 # GitHub Issues Viewer

 A modern React application for browsing GitHub issues from the **facebook/react** repository.
-Built with TypeScript, Apollo Client, and styled-components as a technical challenge for MediaMarktSaturn Frontend Engineer position.
+Built with TypeScript, Apollo Client, and styled-components.

 **🚀 [Live Demo](https://github-issues-viewer.pages.dev/)** | Deployed on Cloudflare Pages